danistrebel/genai-factory/README.md

 Running this module is optional.
 If you can create projects, use it.
 Alternatively, you can give the yaml project definitions to your platform team.
 They can use it with their [FAST project factory](https://github.com/GoogleCloudPlatform/cloud-foundation-fabric/tree/master/fast/stages/2-project-factory) or easily derive the requirements and implement them with their own mechanism.

-The module also creates components in the same project to allow the `1-apps` module to run.
+The module also creates components in the same project to allow the [1-apps](#1-apps) module to run.
 This includes Terraform service accounts, roles, and a state bucket.
-Finally, the module writes `providers.tf` and `terraform.auto.tfvars` files in the `1-apps` folder.
+Finally, the module writes `providers.tf` and `terraform.auto.tfvars` files in the [1-apps folder](#1-apps).

 ### 1-apps

 It deploys the core platform resources within the project and the AI application on top.

 Running this module is required.
-Note that the module expects projects, service accounts, and roles created by `0-project`.
-If you don't run `0-projects`, it's your responsibility to ensure these requirements are met.
+Note that the module expects projects, service accounts, and roles created by [0-projects](#0-projects).
+If you don't run [0-projects](#0-projects), it's your responsibility to ensure these requirements are met.

 ## Projects Configuration